Nikolaj Hess

 Albums: Spacelab “Bugs – Live In London”, Nikolaj Hess Micro Chapters (Gateway) solopiano/effects and a section with Praghs symphonys string section (all music by NH), Mikroskop duo with Sissel Vera Pettersen, Hess/Brown/Huntley “The Art Of The Hang” 2018, Nikolaj Hess “Rhapsody”, Impressions Of Hammershøi, (Japanese release on Yoko Yoneyamas Cloud Feb 2016), written by NH for his concert series ”Impressions Of Hammershøi” at SMKs Hammershøi udstilling i New York, Hess/Mommaas Ballads and Standards (Sunnyside Records 2016), 3xHess Music for Mum and Dad (winner DMA 2014 best jazz album), Hess/AC/Hess Spacelab (nominated best jazz album DMA 2014), Nikolaj Hess “Trio” (chosen as best jazz album by Politiken 2013, nominated best jazz album DMA 2013), Global Motion+ (nominated best jazz album DMA 2011), Sissel Vera Pettersen/Nikolaj Hess “A Word” (nominated best jazz album DMA 2011) Nikolaj Hess Spacelab The Champ, Hessismore “Demoncrazy” (2011), Hessismore My Head Is A Ballroom” (2014), Caroline Henderson “Lonely House (co-producer, pianist), Caroline Henderson “Jazz Collection” (pianist, co-producer, arrangør).
 Furthermore NHs jazz piano can be heard on a long line of international jazz releases.

-Nikolaj Hess has written music for several award winning movies and tv-shows, including Lars von Trier’s “Melancholia”, German director Julian Fezer’s “Meeres Stille” (nominated “Best Music In Film at International Filmmakers Festival, London), “Into the Darkness” (winner of the Golden Peacock) and “Out of the Darkness” by Anders Refn, and contributions to Frederikke Aspböck’s “Viften” (winner of the Nordic Council’s Film Prize), Lucy Walker’s “Moutain Queen”
+Nikolaj Hess has written music for several award winning movies and tv-shows, including Lars von Trier’s “Melancholia”, German director Julian Fezer’s “Meeres Stille” (nominated “Best Music In Film at International Filmmakers Festival, London), “Into the Darkness” (winner of the Golden Peacock) and “Out of the Darkness” by Anders Refn, also as tv series on TV2 DK, and contributions to Frederikke Aspböck’s “Viften” (winner of the Nordic Council’s Film Prize), Lucy Walker’s “Moutain Queen”, acquired and released by Netflix USA Jan 2024 after winning the audience award at the premiere at TIFF Oct 2023.
+As well as noteworthy short films Phie Ambos Gambler, Maia Sørensens How To Be A Perfect Human, Andreas Johnsens Bugs, Friedrich Tiedkes The Boy in The Ocean a.o.

 He has also made music for cross-genre project with a.o.
 Mie Olise, Rose Eken, Krueger & Pardeller (Austria), Peter Kyle (USA), Tim Rushton (UK/DK) among many others.